Print a Sign-In Sheet | Spanish Version Coming Soon

 - Accounting for all employees after an emergency evacuation has been completed.

-- Procedures to be followed by employees performing rescue or medical duties (most likely you will rely on the local Fire Department and EMS, but make sure they are aware of this and communicate it to them prior).
+- Procedures to be followed by employees performing rescue or medical duties (most likely you will rely on the local fire department and EMS, but make sure they are aware of this and communicate it to them prior).

 - The names of employees responsible for providing information or explanations of the plan to other employees (fire/floor evacuation wardens).